tuftjs/tuft/README.md

 ## Application

-A Tuft "application" is created by importing and calling `createRouteMap()`.
-A Tuft route map is simply a JavaScript `Map` object that stores a list of routes and their associated data.
+A Tuft "application" is created by importing and calling `createTuft()`, which returns a JavaScript `Map` object that stores a list of routes and their associated data.
 Once all of the routes for your application have been added, a server can be created by calling the route map's `.createServer()` or `.createSecureServer()` methods.

 ## Routing